COVID-19 (Coronavirus Disease) and Your Care at Advance Community Health

 Pharmacy hours of operation are 8:30am-6pm.
 The phone number for the Pharmacy is 919-755-5060.

-Advance Community Health’s Dental Clinic will be closed for all procedures except for emergency evaluations.
+Advance Community Health’s Dental Clinic is open for most procedures and always seeing patients for emergency evaluations.
 We are doing this to keep our patients and employees safe during this uncertain time and at the recommendation of the American Dental Association.

 We are temporarily suspending the requirement that patients seeking emergency dental services with us must also establish primary care with one of our medical providers.
 This temporary suspension will allow patients within our local community who may be experiencing dental emergencies to have access to care.